All Categories

 The use of QR codes, more frequently now, is propelled by various technological advancements especially when in 2017 APPLE Inc. integrated QR code scanning with its iPhone mobiles running on iOS.
 Others followed suit and did the same with their mobile devices, tablets, and PCs.
 Upgrade to 4g internet is also a driving factor.

-Applications of QR codes:
+Applications of QR Codes

-QR Codes have a wide range of applications in asset management, inventory control, and logistics, advertisement and marketing, etc. Since QR Codes can hold way more data than a UPC-12 barcode, it is easily customized and used for various purposes.
+QR Codes have a wide range of applications in asset management, inventory control, logistics, advertisement and marketing, etc. Since QR Codes can hold way more data than a UPC-12 barcode, it is easily customized and used for various purposes.
 While a barcode has limited data storing capacity, QR Codes can contain the entire Abraham Lincoln Gettysburg address, so you get the idea.

 At present, QR Codes have been quite prevalent.
 In India, a great percentage of people use QR Codes on a daily basis.
 You can easily find QR codes in Indian restaurants, flight tickets, museum tickets, grocery shops, and small stalls where you can scan a QR Code and digitally pay for a bottle of water.
 But that is not all, QR Codes are also now used in healthcare, and education departments as well.
 In libraries, dynamic QR Codes are used for keeping tabs on book borrower’s details and fines, etc.